EugeneCarbado/100DaysOfCodeJournel/journal/round-1-log.md

 * Progress today - Today I am on the jQuery part of the book.
 I have learnt about various ways of using jQuery.
 * Challenges you faced - None.
 * Tasks for tomorrow - Keep reading.

+## Day 61

+* Project you are working on - Javascript & jQuery.
+* Progress today - Today I learnt about animations and transitions using jQuery.
+* Challenges you faced - None.
+* Tasks for tomorrow - Keep reading.